BernieHuang2008/MercurySQL/docs/source/modules/gensql.rst

      * `|`: or
      * `not`: not

-   .. note:: you should mind the priority of operations when using `&` and `|`.
+   .. note:: you should mind the priority of operations when using some of the operators, especially `&` and `|`.

 Low-level (Helper) APIs
 -----------------------

-.. autoclass:: MercurySQLite.gensql.BasicExp
+.. autoclass:: MercurySQLite.base.BasicExp
    :members:
    :undoc-members:
    :special-members: